-Public Health Honor Roll
+Delta Omega Public Health Honor Society

-As there is currently no national honor society that recognizes outstanding academic achievement for undergraduate Public Health majors, the Public Health Honor Roll was created at William Paterson University to recognize these outstanding students.
-Inclusion on the Honor Roll is by invitation only.
+Delta Omega is the national honor society in Public Health.
+Membership in Delta Omega reflects the dedication of an individual to increasing the quality of the field, as well as to the protection and advancement of the health of all people.
+Induction into Delta Omega is by invitation only.
 Criteria for inclusion includes: enrollment in the BS in Public Health, General track and a 3.3 major GPA.